Analog Devices (NASDAQ:ADI) Releases Q2 Earnings Guidance

-Analog Devices (NASDAQ:ADI – Get Rating) updated its second quarter earnings guidance on Wednesday.
+Analog Devices (NASDAQ:ADI – Get Rating) issued an update on its second quarter earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $2.65-2.85 for the period, compared to the consensus estimate of $2.42.
 The company issued revenue guidance of $3.1-3.3 billion, compared to the consensus revenue estimate of $3.04 billion.
+Analog Devices also updated its Q2 2023 guidance to $2.65-$2.85 EPS.

 Analog Devices Increases Dividend

-In other news, Director Tunc Doluca sold 1,700 shares of the firm’s stock in a transaction on Wednesday, January 11th.
-The stock was sold at an average price of $170.00, for a total transaction of $289,000.00.
-Following the transaction, the director now owns 66,157 shares in the company, valued at $11,246,690.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-In other news, Director Tunc Doluca sold 1,700 shares of the firm’s stock in a transaction on Wednesday, January 11th.
-The stock was sold at an average price of $170.00, for a total transaction of $289,000.00.
-Following the transaction, the director now owns 66,157 shares in the company, valued at $11,246,690.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Vivek Jain sold 10,791 shares of the firm’s stock in a transaction on Wednesday, December 14th.
-The shares were sold at an average price of $175.73, for a total value of $1,896,302.43.
-Following the transaction, the executive vice president now owns 7,516 shares in the company, valued at approximately $1,320,786.68.
+In other news, Director James Champy sold 5,548 shares of the company’s stock in a transaction that occurred on Tuesday, December 13th.
+The stock was sold at an average price of $178.01, for a total value of $987,599.48.
+Following the transaction, the director now owns 6,371 shares of the company’s stock, valued at $1,134,101.71.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, Director Tunc Doluca sold 3,400 shares of the stock in a transaction that occurred on Thursday, December 1st.
+The stock was sold at an average price of $173.21, for a total transaction of $588,914.00.
+Following the sale, the director now owns 67,157 shares of the company’s stock, valued at $11,632,263.97.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director James Champy sold 5,548 shares of the stock in a transaction that occurred on Tuesday, December 13th.
+The stock was sold at an average price of $178.01, for a total value of $987,599.48.
+Following the sale, the director now directly owns 6,371 shares in the company, valued at approximately $1,134,101.71.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 29,187 shares of company stock valued at $5,077,127.
-0.46% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 29,187 shares of company stock valued at $5,077,127.
+0.46% of the stock is owned by insiders.

 Analog Devices, Inc is a global high-performance semiconductor company, which engages in the design, development, manufacture, and marketing of integrated circuits (ICs).
 It produces a range of innovative products, including data converters, amplifiers and linear products, radio frequency (RF) ICs, power management products, sensors based on micro electromechanical systems (MEMS) technology and other sensors, and processing products, including DSP and other processors.